DanielLavrushin/asuswrt-merlin-xrayui/docs/xrayui/en/cli.md

 /opt/etc/xrayui.conf # config file containing xrayui general settings /opt/share/xrayui/data # user defined geodat decompiled (sources) files
 ```

+> [!Caution]
+> There is no way at the moment to restore backup, this is a manual process.

 ### `xrayui remount_ui`